pnwhomerevivalllc/PNWHomeRevivalLLC/README.md

 ---

-## Technical Details
-This repository contains the static files for the PNW Home Revival LLC website, including:
-- `index.html`: The main structure of the website.
-- `style.css`: Custom styling for a responsive and professional design.
-- Assets (e.g., logos, images): Located in the `assets/` folder.

-This project is hosted using [GitHub Pages](https://pages.github.com/) for free, ensuring reliable and accessible service.

----

 ## Contact Us
 We’d love to hear from you!
 Reach out for a free estimate or more information:
 - **Phone**: +1 (206) 503-3635